 Adrenaline autoinjectors are single use devices and cannot be reused, even if some adrenaline remains inside the device.

-Expired and/or discoloured adrenaline autoinjectors may be used for training demonstrations at home, for example, by safely injecting the device into a citrus fruit such as an orange.
-The used device can be placed in a household rubbish bin, as the needle shield will be in place.
+If an expired adrenaline injector is used for training demonstrations (e.g. by safely injecting the device into a citrus fruit such as an orange), the used device can be placed in a household rubbish bin, if a needle shield or other needle cover is in place.